thefinnlab/psyanim-docs/overview/interactive_example.md

 timeline.push(interactivePredatorMouseV2Trial2.jsPsychTrialDefinition);
 ```

-Notice that we modified the second parameter to the `PsyanimJsPsychTrial` constructor os it passes the original scene's key, but with a '2' appended to it.
+Notice that we modified the second parameter to the `PsyanimJsPsychTrial` constructor as it passes the original scene's key, but with a '2' appended to it.

 This is because the first argument to the `PsyanimJsPsychTrial` constructor is the scene definition object for the trial, while the second argument is a `unique key` associated with that scene and it's parameter-set.